iterative/dvc.org/content/docs/studio/user-guide/single-sign-on.md

    1. `Sign-on URL`: Paste the `Sign on URL` you copied from Okta
    2. `Identity Provider Issuer URL`: Paste the `Issuer` you copied from Okta
    3. `Public Certificate`: Paste the `Signing Certificate` you copied from Okta.
-Remember to add `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` at the beginning and end of the certificate.
 Or, you can `Download` the `Signing Certificate` from Okta, open the downloaded file with a text editor, and copy the value from here.

       ![](https://static.iterative.ai/img/studio/sso_public_certificate.png)